 If you choose to hike the Appalachian Trail, be humble like this.
 In this way, you’re being a role model for other women hikers to dream big, show up, and make her footprint alongside all the others who have hiked before her.

 The biggest consideration I want to leave you with is that what works for one woman may not work for another.
 We all have varying experiences on the A.T. and they are all valid.
 Do your research, feel things out, and then just go.
 What you don’t learn ahead of time you’ll figure out on the way.
 Believe in yourself; you’re more capable than you think.
-Now go chase those white blazes.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+Now go chase those white blazes.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.